YordanGeorgiev/qto/doc/md/userstories_doc.md

 ### 1.3.
 The Omni-search feature
 As an UI user of the qto application
-In order to have a consistent experience around all the user interfaces for search and get quickly to the information on EACH page
+In order to have a consistent experience around all the user interfaces for search and get quickly to the information on EACH page and/or each table of the database
-I want to be able to perform quick filtering on ALL the UI elements from the page from a single omin search-box placed at the top bar of the screen
+I want to be able to perform quick filtering on ALL the UI elements from the page from a single omni search-box placed at the top bar of the screen.

 #### 1.3.1.
 List as grid page quick filtering
 As an UI user of the qto application
-In order to get quickly to the information on the listing as grid page I want to be able to perform quick filtering on both the grid and the left menu
+In order to get quickly to the information on the listing as grid page I want to be able to perform quick filtering on both the grid and the left menu.

 #### 1.3.2.
 View page quick filtering
+As an UI user of the qto application
+In order to get quickly to the information on the view page I want to be able to perform quick filtering on both the information on the view page and the left menu.

 #### 1.3.3.
 Search results page quick filtering
+As an UI user of the qto application
+In order to get quickly to the information on the search as grid page I want to be able to perform quick filtering on both the grid and the left and right menu.